AppleGamer22/applegamer22.github.io/content/posts/monsec/index.md

 tags: [MonSec]
 draft: true
 ---
+As I conclude my time at the [Monash Cyber Security Club (MonSec)](https://monsec.io) committee, I've written this summary of my journey with this incredible club.

 # The Beginning
 My first year in university wasn't normal, due to the COVID-19 pandemic I had to adjust to both learning from home and to socialising in a complexly new environment with more restrictive means of interactions.
 The following year's orientation week, I noticed some familiar names on the cohort's Discord server mentioning they will be representing the cyber-security club at the student association's orientation festival.
 Since I didn't know anybody else that went to that event, I decided to check their booth out.
 The first 2 people I met from MonSec were Leo and Luca, who were super-friendly, they asked me of my previous experience and presented me with nifty lock-picking and cryptography challenges.
 The most memorable part was when Leo asked me of my previous experience, and I jokingly said "~~[I use Arch by the way](https://knowyourmeme.com/memes/btw-i-use-arch)~~" (note to self: that joke went horribly in retrospective).